Wall Street Pros feasting on Crypto market ignorance of retail sheep - BizNews.com

 And the opportunities pop up everywhere.
 For instance, when longer-dated futures in pretty much any asset class trade higher than the spot price – known as contango – the former almost always converges to the latter as the contracts mature.

-That’s popularized the crypto basis trade, where an investor goes long the spot rate and shorts the futures.
+That’s popularised the crypto basis trade, where an investor goes long the spot rate and shorts the futures.

 When Bitcoin last peaked in mid-April, the December contracts were nearly 4% higher than August which were in turn about 2% higher than the spot reference rate, as speculators unleashed bets on rising prices.
 By contrast, the December oil contracts were trading beneath August’s on the same day, according to the data compiled by Bloomberg.

-“The crypto market is still dominated by retail investors who use excessive leverage and bid the premiums for futures,” said Nikita Fadeev, a fund manager at $60 million crypto unit at quant firm Fasanara Capital.
+“The crypto market is still dominated by retail investors who use excessive leverage and bid the premiums for futures,” said Nikita Fadeev, a fund manager at $60m crypto unit at quant firm Fasanara Capital.

 Trades common in the industry also include short-term momentum and a form of statistical arbitrage, which bets on gaps between various tokens eventually closing like when Ethereum is surging but Bitcoin isn’t, Fadeev says.